jpineda30/Employee-Tracker/README.md

 ## Proyect Usage

-it allows the user to create employees, roles and departments in a database.
+It allows the user to create, view and delete employees, roles and departments in a database.
 Allows the user to view the data stored in the data base in a CLI interface.
-Allows the user to update employee roles.
+Allows the user to update employee roles and employee manager.

 See the use of the program in this video: